Hisense U6N Mini-LED ULED 4K Google TV (2024) vs Amazon Fire TV Omni QLED Series 4K TV (2022)

 Which one is better?

-The Hisense U6N Mini-LED ULED 4K Google TV (2024) is the better buy for most people - its peak brightness of 600-700 nits crushes the Amazon Fire TV Omni QLED Series 4K TV (2022) at 500-530 nits.
-That said, grab the Fire TV if you want a budget-friendly option with a fun Ambient Experience feature.
+The Hisense U6N Mini-LED ULED 4K Google TV (2024) is the better buy for most people - its 700 nits peak brightness crushes the 530 nits of the Fire TV Omni.
+That said, grab the Amazon Fire TV Omni QLED Series 4K TV (2022) if you want a budget-friendly option with decent features.

 Who should buy each?

-Choose the Hisense U6N Mini-LED ULED 4K Google TV (2024) if: you want superior HDR performance with peak brightness of 600-700 nits, you're an avid gamer needing better contrast, or you enjoy a responsive Google TV interface.
+Choose the Hisense U6N Mini-LED ULED 4K Google TV (2024) if: you want superior HDR performance with 700 nits peak brightness, need excellent contrast for movie nights, or prefer a responsive Google TV interface.

 Conclusion